dylanmooney62/laravel-blog/content/blog/image-upload.md

 php artisan storage:link
 ```

-As I only wanted to upload images for posts, I could have the uploading functionality in the `PostController`.
+As I only wanted to upload images for posts, I could have the uploading functionality in the PostController.
 But I wanted a more robust and reusable solution.

 This is when i researched various methods and found **traits** in Laravel.
 Traits allow for reusable code to be injected within controller methods.